Press Enter to search or ESC to close

 Pregnancy requires women to make a lot of changes in their lives.
 Along with developing better eating habits and healthier sleeping patterns, it's important to the baby's health and growth for women to stop smoking.
 Smoking deprives a growing baby of oxygen and can cause preterm labor and small, low-birthweight babies along with a host of other health problems for both mother and child.
 It's never easy to quit smoking, but pregnancy may be the best reason you've ever had!

-7 Steps to Stop Smoking During Pregnancy
+7 Steps To Stop Smoking During Pregnancy

 It's easy enough to write down that you want to quit because it's better for your baby, but it's more persuasive to list the particular dangers.
 It's very powerful to see on paper that quitting will give your baby a better chance of being born on time, make her less likely to have lung or any other health problems and reduce the risk of long-term learning issues.